etcd-io/etcd/Documentation/other_apis.md

 ## Change the peer urls of a member

 Change the peer urls of a given member.
 The member ID must be a hex-encoded uint64.
-Returns 204 with empty content when successful.
+Returns `HTTP 204` with empty content when successful.
 Returns a string describing the failure condition when unsuccessful.

-If the POST body is malformed an HTTP 400 will be returned.
-If the member does not exist in the cluster an HTTP 404 will be returned.
-If any of the given peerURLs exists in the cluster an HTTP 409 will be returned.
+If the POST body is malformed an `HTTP 400` will be returned.
+If the member does not exist in the cluster an `HTTP 404` will be returned.
+If any of the given peerURLs exists in the cluster an `HTTP 409` will be returned.
 If the cluster fails to process the request within timeout an HTTP 500 will be returned, though the request may be processed later.

 #### Request